LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 and their drivers.
 Vulkan commands called by an application may wind up calling into a diverse set of modules: loader, layers, and ICDs.
 The loader is critical to managing the proper dispatching of Vulkan commands to the appropriate set of layers and ICDs.
-The loader inserts layers into a call chain so they can intercept Vulkan commands prior to the proper ICD being called.
-To achieve proper dispatching of Vulkan command to layers and ICDs the loader uses the Vulkan object model.
+The Vulkan object model allows the loader to insert layers into a call chain so the layers can process Vulkan commands prior to the ICD being called.

 Vulkan uses an object model to control the scope of a particular action / operation.
 The object to be acted on is always the first parameter of a Vulkan